fepitre/qubes-builderv2/README.md

 #### Update notifications

-Build subcommands (`package`, `template`, `installer`) print a one-line notice when a newer qubes-builderv2 is available on the configured branch:
+Build subcommands (`package`, `template`, `installer`) print a one-line notice at the end of the run when a newer qubes-builderv2 is available on the configured branch (at the end so it is not lost in the build output):

 - Queried with `git ls-remote` (no fetch) at most once per `check-interval` (default daily).
 The last check is recorded in `artifacts/self-upgrade-check.json`.